hassanhabbak/enron_fraud_detection/README.md

 Parameters used:

-    ."max_depth": [3, None]
-    ."max_features": range(1, 11)
-    ."min_samples_split": range(2, 15)
-    ."bootstrap": [True, False]
-    ."criterion": ["gini", "entropy"]
+    dict(feature_selection__k=[8, 10, 12, 14, 16],
+         clf__n_estimators=[25,50],
+         clf__algorithm=('SAMME', 'SAMME.R'),
+         clf__learning_rate=[0.6,0.8,1],
+         clf__base_estimator__criterion=["gini", "entropy"],
+         clf__base_estimator__min_samples_leaf=[1, 2, 3, 4, 5],
+         clf__base_estimator__max_depth=range(1, 5),
+         clf__base_estimator__class_weight=['balanced']
+         )

 Those are the parameters that Adaboost can accept.
 After running parameters randomization the following proved to be the best parameters:

-    .'bootstrap':True
-    .'min_samples_split':2
-    .'criterion':'gini'
-    .'max_features':7
-    .'max_depth':None
+    {'clf__base_estimator__class_weight':'balanced',
+     'clf__algorithm': 'SAMME',
+     'clf__n_estimators': 50,
+     'clf__learning_rate': 0.8,
+     'clf__base_estimator__max_depth': 3,
+     'clf__base_estimator__criterion': 'gini',
+     'feature_selection__k': 14,
+     'clf__base_estimator__min_samples_leaf': 3}

+Without model tuning, you risk running a suboptimal model.
+The model will not reach its top performance.
+However if too much tuning is done, then the model could over fit to the data and not perform as well in the real world.

 # Model validation

 Model validation is to see how well your model predicts an in-depended dataset correctly.
-This is why in the project validation was done by spliting the dataset into training to testing data.
-We only training with the training data, then we predict using the test data and see how well the model performed.
+This is why in the project validation was done by spliting the dataset into training to testing data using StratifiedShuffleSplit which maintains class balance and works well with small datasets.
+Then using cross validator, We only training with the training data, then we predict using the test data and see how well the model performed.
 This is to avoid over fitting.
 One classic mistake is to try and predict using the testing data, which might result in an extremely high accuracy but fail to perform well in real life.

 # Performance metrics

-Accuracy: 0.79
+Accuracy: 0.84533
-Precision: 0.404
+Precision: 0.40868
-Recall: 0.485
+Recall: 0.35800
+F1: 0.38166
+F2: 0.36710

+Precision (also called positive predictive value) is the fraction of relevant instances among the retrieved instances, while recall (also known as sensitivity) is the fraction of relevant instances that have been retrieved over the total amount of relevant instances.
+Both precision and recall are therefore based on an understanding and measure of relevance.

+We only have 17 POI vs 129 non-POI.
+Because of this, our data is very unbalanced toward non-POI.
+So relying solely on accuracy is very misleading.
+A model that only predicts that everyone is a non-POI will have 0.88 accuracy, but zero predictive power.
+In this case, precision and recall are much more accurate metrics for validating the model.